-Tokyo International Airport, the Company's business base, was returned to Tokyo International Airport.
+Tokyo International Airport, the Company's business base, was returned to Japan in 1952, after having been taken over by the United States at the end of World War II.
+The original name, Tokyo Airfield, then was changed to Tokyo International Airport.

-To restore its status as a gateway airport, Japan urgently had to expand established to meet this need, as well as to construct, manage, and operate

-Based on the philosophy of harmony between the business and the society, expanding and renovating passenger terminal buildings; running ancillary value while responding to the demands of the times.
+To restore its status as a gateway airport, Japan urgently had to expand the facilities to make them suitable for an international airport capable of serving Japan's capital, Tokyo.
+Japan Airport Terminal Co., Ltd. was established to meet this need, as well as to construct, manage, and operate terminal buildings using private capital provided by leading companies in Japan's financial sector.
+Based on the philosophy of harmony between the business and the society, for more than 70 years since its founding the Group has been responding to growing aviation demand.
+It has engaged in its backbone business of expanding and renovating passenger terminal buildings; running ancillary businesses, such as airport duty-free shops; as well as operating merchandise stores and food and beverage outlets.
+We will continue to create value while responding to the demands of the times.

+Haneda Airport offers

+international services

-1953-1962 Japan Airport Terminal Co., Ltd. is established Business foundation is determined
+Japan Airport Terminal Co., Ltd. is established Business foundation is determined

-Operating revenue (million yen) 200,000 -
+Operating revenue (million yen)